skipperoo/mandelbrot-explorer/docs/report.typ

 === SIMD and Parallel Computation

 To speed up the mandelbrot computation I decided to employ the techniques learned attending the _Distributed systems: paradigms and models_ course.
 Single Instruction, Multiple Data (SIMD) allows a processor to perform the same operation on multiple data points simultaneously on the same ALU.
 The project leverages AVX2 (Advanced Vector Extensions) to process four double-precision floating-point numbers at once.
-To maximize compatibility, the instruction sets supported are `AVX`, `AVX2` and `AVX-512`, but unfortunately I do not have the hardware to test the latter instruction set, so I only audited the code manually.
+To maximize compatibility, the instruction sets supported are `AVX`, `AVX2` and `AVX-512`, but unfortunately I do not have the hardware to test the latter instruction set.
 The `render_simd` function in `src/mandelbrot.c` holds the SIMD implementation of the mandelbrot rendering:
 - *Vectorized Math:* It uses intrinsic functions like `_mm256_mul_pd` and `_mm256_add_pd` to perform the complex number arithmetic on four pixels simultaneously (`__m256d`).
 - *Conditional Masking:* Since different pixels diverge at different speeds, standard `if/break` logic cannot be used.
 Instead, `_mm256_cmp_pd` creates a comparison mask.
 The iteration count is updated using `_mm256_sub_epi64` only for those elements in the vector that satisfy the condition ($|z|^2 \le 4$).
 - *Packing:* The final 64-bit integer counters are packed down to 16-bit integers using permutation (`_mm256_permutevar8x32_epi32`) and packing (`_mm_packus_epi32`) instructions for efficient memory storage.